ujaehrig/oauth2/topics/02-introduction/PITCHME.md

 # Why?

 @ul
-- Security for calls between services in a distributed system @[note: no single security context like in a monolith]
+- Security for calls between services in a distributed system @note[no single security context like in a monolith]
     - make sure only known services (http clients) can access service endpoints
 - A standardized (RFC6749) framework